OlivierLD/raspberry-coffee/java-python/README.md

 between Python and Java...
 If it works, it also allows you not to re-write the drivers from Python to Java.

 > Java used to implement [JSR-223](https://www.jcp.org/en/jsr/detail?id=223), to natively invoke Python (and other scripting languages, like JS, Groovy, ...),
-> but it is now scheduled to be removed.
+> but it is now scheduled to be removed - if not removed already.

 > Good article about the same topics, on Baeldung website, at <https://www.baeldung.com/java-working-with-python>